 If fishing in rivers you’ll need to adjust the amount of weight you’re using to the current to keep your baits in place.

 Peg Floats: Peg floats or cigar floats that are 2“ or 3” long are commonly used for the Santee Rig.
 Slotted foam peg floats are also popular as they allow for quick and easy replacement of the floats without having to cut line or tie new knots.
-For a tougher more durable float the Whisker Seeker Tackle EVA Foam Peg Floats offer much more durability and will stand up to abuse that would destroy typical foam floats.
+For a tougher more durable float the Whisker Seeker Tackle EVA Foam Peg Floats offer much more durability and will stand up to the abuse that would destroy typical foam floats.

 How To Tie The Santee Cooper Rig

-Weight: Slide your weight on the “main line” that runs to the fishing reel.
+Weight: Slide your weight on the “mainline” that runs to the fishing reel.

 Bead or Bumper: If you’re concerned about your sinker weakening the knot you can add a bead or Team Catfish Sinker Bumper to protect the knot from the sinker.
-You’ll slide this on the main line after the sinker.
+You’ll slide this on the mainline after the sinker.

-Swivel: Tie your preferred swivel onto the main line following the sinker and bead using a Palomar knot.
+Swivel: Tie your preferred swivel onto the mainline following the sinker and bead using a Palomar knot.

 Leader: Cut a length of 40–50 pound monofilament leader line adjusting the length to where you want the baits to sit in the water column.
 If you’re not sure where to start try a leader length of 24 to 36 inches and experiment from there.